Module overview

 Teaching and learning methods

 The module will take a broad-based learner centred approach to teaching and learning methods, intending to promote deeper learning whilst meeting a range of learning styles.
 The core theoretical material will be delivered as online text “lectures” within a “Virtual Learning Environment” (VLE) and you will be allocated to discussion groups (“Discussion Forums”) which will be tasked with reflecting on, and discussing within the VLE, clinical scenarios which relate to the theoretical material.
 The groups will each include about 10 participants and discussions will be directed and modulated by experienced tutors – two per group.
-While most of the discussions will be asynchronous – by leaving comments within the Discussion Forums - each group will also hold synchronous discussions, possibly once every two or three weeks, when they will “meet” together either online or using media such as Skype.
-Where appropriate, “Plenary Sessions” will be included, which will allow you to share in discussions on specific topics.
-In addition, you will be required to participate in collaborative projects, the outcome of which will be the production of, for example, a clinical guideline or operational policy relating to the theoretical material.
-A range of resource material, including links to relevant online sites, will be made available on the VLE.
-These methods will facilitate learning from text-based material, from participation in discussion and reflection with peers working in a range of different cultural environments, from background reading, and from the negotiating processes required to produce a collaborative document.
+While most of the discussions will be asynchronous – by leaving comments within the Discussion Forums - each group will also hold synchronous discussions, possibly once every two or three weeks, when they will “meet” together either online or using media such as Zoom.
+Where appropriate, “Guest Lectures” will be included, which will allow you to share in discussions on specific topics.
+A range of resource material, including links to relevant online sites, will be made available in the VLE.

 Type | Hours |